 We also offer WBTYhelps, our revolutionary 7th and 8th grade Religious School program, designed to engage students in service learning to form deep connections between volunteer work and the Jewish tradition.

-As a beloved feature of our Shabbat Music Services, the rapidly growing Youth Choir is open to singers in Grades 2 –12.
+As a beloved feature of our Shabbat Music Services, the WBT Youth Choir is open to singers in Grades 2 – 6.
 Come celebrate music and song with others who love raising their voices.
-Youth Choir Shabbats are traditionally the second Friday of every month.

 Under the direction of Cantors Don Gurney (Irmas) and Lisa Peicott (Glazer), Youth Choir members learn a wide variety of traditional and contemporary liturgical songs and inspire us all with beautiful solos, duets, and choral offerings at Shabbat services/Holiday celebrations.

 To sign up for the Youth Choir and for additional information, please contact

 The second Friday of every month during the school year.